yaukuen/Group3/README.txt

 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.

 Faculty:
-When you logged in as a faculty, only "Generate Outputs" and "Log Out" tabs are available.
+When you are logged in as a faculty, only "Generate Outputs" and "Log Out" tabs are available.
 You can also generate outputs by choosing one criterion to view by.
 Criterion:
 GPA - Sort the student based on the GPA from highest to lowest.